chlabrousse/DT_Geography_vs_Income_Carbon_Tax-Public/README.md

 - use R for Data files
 - use Matlab (2025b if possible) for Model files

 File "Data Households emissions": use R
 - Households_BdF_2017.R runs the code from the Working Paper, section 1.1.
-- Households_BdF_2017_AAV.R runs the from from the policy note (Appendix)
+- Households_BdF_2017_AAV.R runs the from from the policy note (Appendix).

 File "Data Firms emissions": use R
-- Emissions_firms_cities.R runs the code from the Working Paper, section 1.2.
+- Emissions_firms_cities.R runs the code from the section 1.2. of the Working Paper.
-- Emissions_firms_UU.R runs a robustness from the Working Paper, section 1.2. using urban units instead of city codes
+- Emissions_firms_UU.R runs a robustness fromthe section 1.2. of the Working Paper, using urban units instead of city codes.
-- Emissions_firms_AAV.R runs the from from the policy note (Appendix)
+- Emissions_firms_AAV.R runs the from from the policy note (Appendix).

 File "Working Paper UU": run the code for the model of the Working Paper, use MATLAB (2025b if possible)
 - Step 1: To run steady states run MAIN2_SS